noahehall/theBookOfNoah/0current/security/websecurity.md

     - often schemaless, allowing you to add fields to new records with having to upgarde any data structures
   - distrubed caches
     - in-memory databases, that load data from disk and stores it in cache
-    - caching refers to the process of storing a copy of data kept elseware in an easily retrievable form to speed up retrieval of that data
+    - caching refers to the process of storing a copy of data in an easily retrievable form to speed up responding to requests for that data

 - URL resolution
   - enable any URL to be mapped to a particular static resource
   - by unlinking the URL from a filepath, you have more freedom in organizing your code
-    - e.g. having each user have a different profile image on disk, using the same URL path /user/profile/image
+    - e.g. having each user have a different profile image on disk, but using the same URL path /user/profile/image

 ### user agents